stellularorg/crangon/README.md

-# 🗃️ bundlrs
+# ☄️ bundlrs

 *Bundlrs* is a rewrite of [Bundles](https://codeberg.org/SentryTwo/bundles) in Rust without some of the extra features.

-Bundlrs is a *super* lightweight and [anonymous](#user-accounts) markdown pastebin featuring custom URLs, quick and full deletion, easy editing, live preview, advanced styling, and [much more](#features)!
+Bundlrs is a *super* lightweight and [anonymous](#user-accounts) social markdown platform featuring pastes with custom URLs, quick and full deletion, easy editing, live preview, advanced styling, and [much more](#features)!

+For migration from Bundles, please see [#3](https://code.stellular.org/stellular/bundlrs/issues/3).

 ## Install